 Lee doesn't have the same type of earning system for her photos, and her need to protect what's on her drive isn't that important.

-It's a judgement call that you have to make.
+It's a judgment call that you have to make.

 SmugMug Makes for a Nice Backup